TELL

 storytelling program is based on EVE's

 book by the same name.
-These stories were written by EVE's special
+These stories were written by Eve's special

 Ghost Writers: Estelle Rodis Brown, Carolyn Jack and Kelley Boyer Sagert.